 Applicants must apply for graduate programs online on Cal State Apply.
-Once the application is complete, Graduate Studies evaluates the file to ensure it meets the university's grade point average and bachelor's degree requirements (the school must be regionally accredited).
-If these requirements are met, the admissions process occurs in two possible ways.
+Once the application is complete, Graduate Studies evaluates an overall grade point average to ensure it meets the university's minimum requirement and verifies that the bachelor's degree has been awarded from a regionally accredited institution.